Changes in service due to Coronavirus

 What happens after the inquest?

-Once the coroner has passed their verdict as to cause of death they will notify the registrar who will then register the death and contact the next of kin to offer to issue them any death certificates they might require.
+Once the coroner has passed their conclusion as to cause of death they will notify the registrar who will then register the death and contact the next of kin to offer to issue them any death certificates they might require.

 How to contact the coroner